CAPM Online Course

 - Management of claims in construction

-the principles in each of the Knowledge Areas rather than discussing the individual processes.
-This approach broadens the applicability of the Construction Extension by
+principles in each of the Knowledge Areas rather than discussing the individual processes.
+This approach broadens the applicability of the Construction Extension by increasing the focus

 A hard copy of the Construction Extension may be purchased from the PMI Store http://marketplace.pmi.org/Pages/default.aspx PMI members can download a soft copy free of charge.

-ProjectPro has included the new 2016 Construction Extension processes in their 3
+ProjectPro has included the new 2016 Construction Extension processes in their 3-day

 SACPCMP validated Construction Project Management (CPM ) course.
-ProjectPro’s next CPM course will be held in Gauteng on 12-14June 2017.
+ProjectPro’s next CPM course will be held in Gauteng on 13-15 February 2019.
 Contact 012 346 6674 or email@example.com

 PMP as popular as ever

 globally certified Project Management Professionals (PMPs).
-Delegates on ProjectPro’s recent PMP exam prep workshop held in Centurion, peruse some of the
+Delegates on ProjectPro’s recent PMP exam prep workshop held in Centurion, peruse some of the recommended study

 A Question of Quality

-the Project Management Institute (PMI).
-To become a PMP requires candidates to have proven experience and to pass a rigorous 4-hour examination comprising 200
+Project Management Institute (PMI).
+To become a PMP requires candidates to have proven experience and to pass a rigorous 4-hour examination comprising 200 questions.
+There are

-The PMP multiple-choice exam questions are quite tricky as they are mostly scenario
+The PMP multiple-choice exam questions are quite tricky as they are mostly scenario-based.